date-aaron/date-aaron.github.io/index.md

 - Physics and Computer Science
 - The eventual takeover by our benevolent AI overlords

+### Activities you can find me doing
+- lots of math, lots of `computer programming`
+- DIY home projects (building shelves, installing wall outlets, fixing hottubs)
+- hiking and camping: I love both light outdoorsy stuff and pretty substantial (backpacking trips, etc).
+I don't have a lot of practice at the more challenging outdoor activities, but would love to get more experience!
+- cuddling, cooking, being awkwardly kind to strangers

 ### Sex & Intimacy
 I am happy to chat about this given that it's an integral part of a relationship for most folks.
 Since I'm not sure how confidential this site will stay, I'll just say: in intimate settings, I have a lot of experience playing the dominant role, but I'm excited to keep exploring different ways of being intimate with future partners.
 I'll leave the rest for private converstations :P